Part eight of eight. Watch the others.

 Intro to Problem-Solving

-Learn a proven, systematic approach to resolving business and work process problems, including how to overcome the shortcomings of most problem-solving efforts: not understanding the situation and jumping to conclusions.
+Learn a proven, systematic approach to resolving business and work process problems.